-All patients are generally seen for follow up 4 – 6 weeks after surgery.
+- All patients are generally seen for follow up 4 – 6 weeks after surgery.

 What exercises should I do in the first six weeks?

-You do not have to stay in bed all the time.
-Generally, walking, in increasing increments, to reach a goal distance of half kilometer per day is all that is required for the first six weeks.
+- Generally, walking, in increasing increments, to reach a goal distance of half a kilometre per day is all that is required for the first six weeks.

 - Avoid strenuous exercise such as swimming, weight training, cycling and running until you visit Dr Balamurali.

 Do I need to wear brace or collar after surgery?